UMM-CSci-3601/intro-to-git/PART_2_JAVA_INTRODUCTIONS.md

 makes sense to have them in the same order as the calls.
 Our tests don't check that, though.
 (They probably can't actually, at least not in any easy way.)

-Once everything looks good, compile and run your program (by clicking `Run` in `Hellos.java`) to make sure that everything is good.
-If you want to run the program from the command line `./gradlew run` should do the trick.
+Once everything looks good, compile and run your program to make sure that everything is good; `./gradlew run` should do the trick.

-You should also re-run the JUnit tests (either from VS Code or via `./gradlew test`) that will confirm that all the lines in the output have the right form and are in alphabetical order.
+You should also re-run the tests/checks (`./gradlew check`) to confirm that all the lines in the output have the right form and are in alphabetical order.
 In general you should always run the tests before you commit as another way of making sure that your work is "done done".